Swappa: Payments and Fees on Swappa

 Swappa uses PayPal for Marketplaces to process payments.
 According to Swappa, PayPal is used for payment processing because of the protections offered for buyers and sellers.

 PayPal Purchase Protections for buyers include coverage for items that are damaged or lost in shipping and for items that are not as advertised.
 PayPal's buyer protections also include dispute resolution and are valid for 180 days from the date of purchase.
 PayPal protections for sellers include fraud protection and offer protection against unauthorized transactions and claims for items not received.

 Selling on Swappa is free for sellers.
 Buyers pay a sale fee already included in the displayed price on the listing.
 The Swappa sale fee is tiered based on the seller's asking price.

 Swappa Services

 ESN/IMEI/MEID checks

 Swappa requires all cellular-connected devices to be fully functional, ready for activation, and have a clean ESN / IMEI / MEID.
 Swappa employs a team of moderators that review listings before they are approved to ensure listed devices meet the requirements.
 Swappa also provides a free ESN check service that is available to the public.

 Repair Network

 The Swappa Repair Network originally launched in 2017.
-The Swappa Repair Network is a directory of 2,000+ repair shops capable of providing repair services for smartphones, tablets, and other technology.
+The Swappa Repair Network is a directory of 2,000+ repair shops that can repair smartphones, tablets, and other technology.
 Swappa re-launched the Repair Network in 2020 and introduced a Repair Calculator to assist users in determining the cost of repairing a broken phone.